KlausC/ChannelBuffers.jl/README.md

 ```

 Both `wait` and `fetch` throw `TaskFailedException` if the last task in the list failed.

+## Implementation

+The internal pipes are implemented by `ChannelIO <: IO` which uses `Channel` objects to transport data between tasks.
+The tasks are spawned on different threads, if multithreading is available (`JULIA_NUM_THREADS > 1`).
+Communication endpoints of the pipeline can be arbitrary `IO` objects or `AbstractString`s denoting file names.
+The files given as strings are appropriately opened and closed.

 Element type of `BTaskList` is `BTask`, a tagging wrapper around `Task`.
 It delegates the most important
 methods, like `wait`, `fetch`, `istask...`.